Guadalupe River State Park

-Guadalupe River State Park is a Texas state park located on a section of the Guadalupe River in Kendall and Comal Counties, northwest of Bulverde, Texas United States and is administered by the Texas Parks and Wildlife Department.
+Guadalupe River State Park is a 1938.7 acre state park located on a section of the Guadalupe River in Kendall and Comal Counties, Texas, United States and is administered by the Texas Parks and Wildlife Department.
 The land was acquired by deed from private owners in 1974 and was opened to the public in 1983.

-670 acres of the 1938.7-acre park is located on the north side of the river and is named the Bauer Unit, after the German couple that settled there in the mid-1800s.
-There are no amenities or facilities in the Bauer Unit just trails.
+670 acre is located on the north side of the river and is named the Bauer Unit, after the German couple that settled there in the mid-1800s.
+There are no amenities or facilities in the Bauer Unit, just trails.
 The Bamberger Trail is named after J. David Bamberger, who sold most of the land that became the Bauer Unit to the State of Texas in 1974.